Wednesday, January 15, 2025

 While continuing to hold the bar exceedingly high for demanding skills and performance cohesion, the music on Autumn, on the whole, feels far more diverse, dynamic, and rollicking than Don's previous recordings have captured.
 I may be wrong--it may be the wonderful clarity and separation of all of the individual instruments captured by the recording engineers, but it's just a great music listening experience, start to finish.

-On October 17 of this year, 1967, Don Ellis’s prodigious drummer (and uncloseted organist) Steve Bohannon was killed in a car accident.
+Don Ellis’s prodigious drummer (and uncloseted organist) Steve Bohannon was killed in a car accident.
 Steve had been the original drummer for Don's Orchestra, being hired at the age of 18.
 He had only recently chosen to leave Don's Orchestra--after the recording of Shock Treatment--in order to broaden his horizons (playing organ for Howard Roberts and Shelley Manne).
 As a result of Steve's departure, all of the drumming duties fell upon Ralph Humphrey and percussionist Alan Estes.
 Autumn represents the first studio recording without Bohannon.
 Humphrey then became a staple of Ellis’s rhythm section until 1973.

 December